 About ad rotation settings

-Ad rotation is the way in which we deliver your ads on both the Search Network and the Display Network.
-If you have multiple ads within an ad group, your ads will rotate because no more than one ad from your account can be shown at a time.
+Ad rotation is the way we deliver your ads on both the Search Network and the Display Network.
+If you have multiple ads within an ad group, your ads will rotate because no more than one ad from your account can show at a time.
 Use the ad rotation setting to specify how often you'd like the ads in your ad group to be served relative to one another.

 This article explains the two settings for ad rotation.

-This setting optimises your ads for each individual auction using signals like keyword, search term, device, location and more.
+This setting optimizes your ads for each individual auction using signals like keyword, search term, device, location, and more.

-Powered by Google’s machine learning technology, the optimise setting prioritises ads that are expected to perform better than other ads within an ad group.
-All video campaigns are automatically optimised for views.
+Powered by Google’s machine learning technology, the "Optimize" setting prioritizes ads that are expected to perform better than other ads within an ad group.
+All video campaigns are automatically optimized for views.